Inhaled Asthma Medications

 Your asthma management plan may include taking inhaled corticosteroids even when you feel well.
 This is because the medications can prevent you from having an asthma flare-up or prevent your symptoms from becoming worse.

 Examples of inhaled corticosteroids are beclomethasone, budesonide, ciclesonide, flunisolide, fluticasone and triamcinolone.
-It is important to rinse, gargle and spit with water after each dose of inhaled steroids.
+It is important to rinse with water and spit after each dose of inhaled steroids.

 If you regularly need these rescue medications more than two times per week, your asthma isn't being properly controlled or there is something else going on that is causing your airways to be blocked.
 See your allergist to change your treatment.

-Salmeterol and formoterol are long-acting beta 2-agonist bronchodilators that are ordinarily meant to be used together with an anti-inflammatory medication on a regular (daily), rather than as-needed, basis.
+Salmeterol and formoterol are long-acting beta 2-agonist bronchodilators with an anti-inflammatory medication on a regular (daily), rather than as-needed, basis.
 Each of these long-acting bronchodilators is available in combination with a corticosteroid within one inhaler.

 Types of Inhalation Devices - Asthma Inhalers